AllenNeuralDynamics/aind-data-schema/docs/source/instrument.md

 ### Devices that aren't in the schema

 This depends on if you need to track more information than name/manufacturer/part number/serial number?

-**No:** This doesn't need a specific class and you can add it under `additional_devices` using the `Device` class.
+- **No:** This doesn't need a specific class and you can add it to the components list using the `Device` class.
 Feel free to use the notes field to add a description of the device and how you are using it if needed.
-**Yes:** if this is a device that you need to specify more information about, we will need to add a specific class for it.
+- **Yes:** if this is a device that you need to specify more information about, we will need to add a specific class for it.
 Open an issue on GitHub specifying what kind of information is needed to be tracked and we’ll be in touch about adding it shortly.

 ### Missing organizations

-Check the `organizations.py` file in the `aind-data-schema-models` which contains the master list of organizations.
-This list gets sublisted to specific manufacturers for specific device types to make it easier for you to find relevant options.
-If your manufacturer is in the master list but isn't an option for the device you are trying to use it for, open a GitHub issue for the `aind-data-schema-models` repo asking that your manufacturer be added to the options for your device type.
-If your manufacturer is not in the master list, open a GitHub issue for the `aind-data-schema-models` repo asking that your manufacturer be added to the list.
-Also specify what device type(s) it is relevant to.
-Please try to provide (1) the full name of the Manufacturer, (2) any common acronym or abbreviation they might use, and (3) if possible identify the RORID for the company at ror.org.
-Not every company is in that registry, so you might not find it (in which case let us know that you tried).
-You are more likely than we are to be able to disambiguate between similarly named companies if there are other companies with similar names in the registry.
+You can find the full list of [Organizations](aind_data_schema_models/organizations.md) in the `aind-data-schema-models` repository.
+Some device types are restricted to a subset of this full list to simplify the `metadata-entry` app.
+Please open an issue if you need a manufacturer that isn't available in either the main list or one of the subsets.

 ### Position

-The `RelativePosition` class enables you to specify the position of a device in the rig.
-This class includes both position and rotation information of the device.
-For this to communicate anything, you must also specify the reference point and axes of the device as well as the `origin` and `rig_axes` of the Rig.
-You get to define these how it works best for you, but I recommend discussing it with your team and SIPE.
-Some devices really should have position information in order for the data to be interpretable  (e.g. cameras or visual monitors).
-Other devices are positioned wherever they fit and their position doesn’t impact what they do or how the data is interpreted.
-These devices do not require position information.
+#### RelativePosition

+For all devices where a position is expected you are *required* to provide the relative position.
+This is a `List[AnatomicalRelative]`, for example you can specify that a computer monitor is `[Anterior]`.
+Relative positions should be used for devices that might have small position adjustments made from day-to-day and where the exact position is not important.

+For devices where you know the exact position you need to describe the `CoordinateSystem` and and `transform` of the device.
+The transform describes the `device_to_instrument` transformation, i.e. given a point in the device's coordinate system (0,0,0) how do you need to translate (and rotate/scale) that point to place it in the instrument's coordinate system.
+Please refer to the [Coordinate Systems](coordinate_systems.md) page for additional details.

 ## Examples